fieldtrip/website/workshop/neuroimaging2-2526/sped4.md

 ## TFR III: Morlet wavelets

-As discussed in detail in the videos, lectures, and last week's assignment, a common way to calculate TFRs is convolution with Morlet wavelets.
+As discussed in detail in the lectures, a common way to calculate TFRs is convolution with Morlet wavelets.
 The approach is equivalent to calculating TFRs with sliding time windows that depend on frequency using a taper with a Gaussian shape.

 {% include markup/skyblue %}
 **Exercise 8**: Why are the two approaches equivalent?
 (Approach 1: slide a time window over your data, multiply the data in each window with a Gaussian, then FFT; approach 2: construct a wavelet by multiplying a complex sinusoid with a Gaussian window, and convolve that wavelet with your data.)
 {% include markup/end%}

 The commands below illustrate how to do Morlet-wavelet based analysis in FieldTrip.
 One crucial parameter to set is `cfg.width`.
 It determines the width of the wavelets in number of cycles.
 Making the value smaller will increase the temporal resolution at the expense of frequency resolution and vice versa.
-The spectral bandwidth at a given frequency F is equal to `F/width*2` (so, at 30 Hz and a width of 7, the spectral bandwidth is `30/7*2 = 8.6 Hz`) while the wavelet duration is equal to `width/F/pi` (in this case, `7/30/pi = 0.074s = 74ms`) ([Tallon-Baudry and Bertrand (1999)](https://doi.org/10.1016/S1364-6613(99)01299-1)).

 Calculate TFRs using Morlet wavelet convolution: